modabas/ModEndpoints/README.md

 - A ServiceEndpoint's request is specific to that endpoint.
 Each endpoint must have its unique request type.
 - To utilize the advantages of a ServiceEndpoint over other endpoint types, its request and response models have to be shared with clients and therefore has to be in a seperate class library.

-These restrictions enable clients to call ServiceEndpoints by a specialized message channel resolved from dependency injection, with only service base address and endpoint's request/response model information.
+These restrictions enable clients to call ServiceEndpoints by utilizing a specialized message channel resolved from dependency injection, with only service base address and endpoint's request/response model information.
 No other client implementation or knowledge about service is required.

 Have a look at [sample ServiceEndpoint implementations](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi/Features/StoresWithServiceEndpoint) along with [sample client implementation](https://github.com/modabas/ModEndpoints/tree/main/samples/Client) and [request/response model shared library](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi.FeatureContracts).